tardate/LittleArduinoProjects/playground/AvrHardwarePWM/README.md

 Although the concepts are general to the AVR processors, the details here and the example sketch are specific to the Arduino UNO/ATmega328 and may require modification to work with other processors.

+See the [AvrHardwarePWM/ATtiny](./ATtiny) project for a similar treatment, specifically for the ATtiny85 processor.

 ### Example Sketch

 [ATmega.ino](./ATmega/ATmega.ino) exercises the PWM modes, primarily so they can be captured with an oscilloscope.
-The bush-button attached to pin 8 is used to cycle through a few demonstration modes:
+The push-button attached to pin 8 is used to cycle through a few demonstration modes:

 * Mode 0a: Timer0, Fast PWM 977Hz
 * Mode 1a: Timer1, Fast PWM 10-bit 1955Hz